-Among the 255 subjects studied (121 women, 134 men), middle-age men with leg-length discrepancy reported higher incident of pain than matching women.
-Among the latter, there were not much difference between those with leg-length discrepancy and without.
-However, younger men and women with leg-length discrepancy reported more pain than those with no such difference.
-(9)
+Among the 255 subjects studied (121 women, 134 men), middle-age men with leg length discrepancy reported higher incident of pain than matching women.
+Among the latter, there were not much difference between those with leg length discrepancy and without.
+However, younger men and women with leg length discrepancy reported more pain than those with no such difference.

 They cautioned that this sample population may not reflect on the general population since the patients were recruited from their chiropractic practices.
 Even though they reported a strong correlation, the study does not establish causation effect.
 (Remember statistics 101: Correlation does not always equate to causation.)

 However, the study design itself is quite interesting because the subjects consisted of 218 workers — 169 pork meat cutters (31 females and 138 males) who had physically demanding work, and 50 customer service workers (41 females and 9 males) who sat most of the day.

 The authors admitted that small sample population, especially among the latter group, is quite small and may not accurately reflect on the general population.
 Also, the large difference between the number of subjects compared may not be reflect as accurately as having a closer ratio.
 However, like the aforementioned study, a longitudinal study is needed to determine how strong is the relationship between leg-length discrepancy and risk of low back pain.
-(10)

 “People can have really crazy deformities and NOT have pain.
 Pain is a multi-factorial, personal experience of a person.
-If it were as simple as correcting a leg-length inequality, we’d have solved the most expensive and debilitating healthcare issue in the world.” ~ Dr. Sarah Haag
+If it were as simple as correcting a leg length inequality, we’d have solved the most expensive and debilitating healthcare issue in the world.” ~ Dr. Sarah Haag

 A 2009 North Carolina study examined over 3,000 people with hip, groin, and knee pain living in various counties in rural North Carolina.
-The study found that 226 people with a leg-length discrepancy of two millimeters or more reported more symptoms of pain than those without the discrepancy.
+The study found that 226 people with a leg length discrepancy of two millimeters or more reported more symptoms of pain than those without the discrepancy.

-Should you be worried about leg-length inequality?
+Should you be worried about leg length discrepancy?

 “Second, was consideration given to a functional problem?
-Simple measures of leg-length discrepancy do not necessarily give good data on what the cause of the problem really is.
-That aLLI and fLLI can overlap, and given the most common measurement methods it becomes problematic if not impossible to delineate one cause from another.
+Simple measures of leg-length discrepancy do not necessarily give good data on what the cause of the problem really is—that an anatomical and functional leg length discrepancy can overlap, and given the most common measurement methods, it becomes problematic—if not impossible—to delineate one cause from another.
 Wrong cause, wrong treatment.”